Spiikesan/BetterScarecrows/README.md

 ## Features

+**The new Halloween update bring working scarecrows back.
+This plugin will work but an option has been added to not use the custom AI over the vanilla one.**

-Repair broken scarecrows by :
+Previously, broken scarecrows were fixed by :
 * Allowing them to attack
 * Allowing them to forget you if you are far enough
 * Enable grenade throwing (via the original ConVar halloween.scarecrows_throw_beancans, defaults to true)